-Overall, the inspector observed that the staff team (for the most part) maintained good standards of infection prevention and control measures.
-However, some improvements were required to some storage facilities, minor upkeep issues with the premises, and hospital passports.
+Overall, the inspector observed that the staff team (for the most part) maintained good standards of IPC.
+However, some improvements were required to some storage facilities, minor upkeep issues with the premises, and residents communication passports.

 The provider had policies and procedures in place to guide practice on IPC.
 Staff also had access to a range of standard operating procedures specific to IPC.
 Some of the standard operating procedures included, procedures for the management of waste and the management of spills.
 Staff were knowledgeable around the control measures in place.
-At the time of this inspection, other than COVID-19, there were no known health care associated infections in the centre that required additional guidance for staff.
-However, guidance was available for all staff in the event of this changing.